Numerical analysis of a full discretization for stochastic Cahn--Hilliard equation driven by additive noise: Strong convergence rate of full discretization

 The first term is $0$ due to the definition of $\mathbb L$ and $P^N$, and the last term is controlled directly by

 for $\gamma<\frac 32$.
-Thus it suffices to estimate the term $\|(I-\mathbb L)(Y^N-Y)\|$.
-It meets a lot of troubles to give the strong convergence rate of numerical schemes for Eq. \eqref{spde} due to the nonlinear term $Af(X)$.
+For the term $\|(I-\mathbb L)(Y^N-Y)\|$, it confronts at many troubles to directly estimate the strong convergence rate of numerical schemes for equation \eqref{spde} due to the nonlinear term $Af(X)$.
 One of the main difficulties lies on the loss of the Gronwall inequality to deduce the convergence rate.
 Another difficulty is the lack of the regularity property of the exact solution due to the space-time white noise.
-If the driven noise has more regularity in space, such as the trace class noise, one can use the exponential integrability of numerical and exact solutions to deduce the strong convergence rate.
 To overcome these difficulties, we use the interpolation approach to deal with the term $\|(I-\mathbb L)(Y^N-Y)\|$.
 The first step is the following optimal regularity of $X^N$, which is obtained by the similar arguments in the proofs of Propositions \ref{prop-spa} and \ref{prop-tm}.

 \begin{lm} Let $(I-\mathbb L) X_0\in \HH^{\gamma}$, $\gamma \in (0,\frac 32)$, $p\ge1$.
 Then $Y^N$ satisfies

 and

 for a positive constant $ C(X_0,T,p)$. \end{lm}